What is a Progressive Web App? Complete Guide to PWAs

 5. Test Across Devices

-Test your PWA on different devices and browsers to ensure consistent functionality.
-Pay special attention to offline behavior and performance on slow networks.
+Test your PWA on different devices and browsers.
+Pay close attention to offline behavior and performance on slow networks.

 6. Optimize for iOS